Written by Miranda Bocci

 Disclaimer: Please note that the views expressed below represent the opinions of the article's author.
 The following does not necessarily represent the views of Law & Order.

-Such a scenario is currently unfolding in Europe with the General Data Protection Regulation (GDPR) and has been the cause of much skepticism on the usefulness of Canada’s sister instrument.
-The EU’s GDPR – which was implemented in 2018 – has suffered from a failure of enforcement ever since its implementation, though leaders insist that the regulation is in fact working.
-Scholars, activists, and political theorists are not convinced.
-While only time will tell whether the GDPR’s less than impressive success will see an eventual improvement without the need for radical revisions, the increase in privacy breaches since the instrument’s coming into force has raised some concerns about Canada’s own capacity to avoid a similar situation.
+However, structural issues in the EU’s General Data Protection Regulation (GDPR) have caused much skepticism about the usefulness of Canada’s proposed Bill C-11 .
+The EU’s GDPR, which was implemented in 2018, has consistently suffered from a failure of enforcement ever since its implementation, though leaders insist that the regulation is working .
+While it remains to be seen whether the GDPR’s less than impressive success will show an eventual improvement, the increase in privacy breaches ever since the regulation was ratified has raised some concerns about Canada’s capacity to avoid a similar situation.

-The EU’s GDPR and Canada’s Personal Information Protection and Electronic Documents Act (PIPEDA) are both designed around notions of transparency and accountability, but the crucial difference lies in how each instrument defines the meaning of consent within the purview of privacy law.
-The GDPR has a strict model for consent which includes six requirements that must be met for businesses to prove their due diligence; but PIPEDA’s own definition of the term is less than clear.
+The EU’s GDPR and Canada’s Privacy Act are both designed around notions of transparency and accountability through compliance with the law and the 10 fair information principles.
+The crucial difference lies in how each instrument defines the meaning of consent within the purview of data protection laws.
+The GDPR has a strict model for consent defined in Article 4(11) as: “any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her,” which also includes six requirements that must be met for businesses to prove their due diligence ; on the other hand, PIPEDA’s own definition of the term is not as elaborate.

-Two criticisms mounted against the proposed bill are that it will “create significant compliance risks for businesses. [...]
-Further, the most egregious CPPA violations would constitute offenses punishable, upon the prosecution, with a fine up to C$25,000,000 or 5 percent of the organization’s global gross revenues.”
-There is no simple way to address these problems but if history has any insight to impart, it is that Canada’s Courts have, more often than not, tended to be fairly reasonable on privacy breaches where the business in question had legitimate justification to believe that full compliance had been achieved.
-Educating the public on privacy rights and funding more consumer protection awareness programs will pre-empt these scenarios and create greater online safety for businesses and consumers in the post-COVID-19 era.
+That leads some political activists to argue that the proposed Bill C-11’s higher fines will reduce privacy breaches, or at the very least address them; but its critics are not convinced that the bill has the capacity to meet the emerging needs of the post-COVID-19 world.
+Two criticisms have been mounted against the proposed bill.
+The first is that it will “create significant compliance risks for businesses [...].
+The second is that, the most egregious CPPA violations would constitute offenses punishable upon prosecution, with a fine up to C$25,000,000 or five percent of the organization’s global gross revenues” .
+While there is no simple way to address these problems, if history has any insight to impart, it is that Canada’s courts have, more often than not, been reasonable about privacy breaches in which the business in question had legitimate justification to believe that it had achieved full compliance.

 Canada, Your rights under the Access to Information Act and Privacy Act, CANADA REVENUE AGENCY (Jun.
 23, 2016), https://www.canada.ca/en/revenue-agency/corporate/about-canada-revenue-agency-cra/access-information-privacy-canada-revenue-agency/your-rights-under-access-information-act-privacy-act.html Roslyn Layton, The 10 Problems of the GDPR, AMERICAN ENTERPRISE INSTITUTE (Mar.
 12, 2019), https://www.judiciary.senate.gov/imo/media/doc/Layton%20Testimony1.pdf Brussels, General Data Protection Regulation shows results, but work needs to continue, EUROPEAN COMMISSION – PRESS RELEASE (Jul.
 24, 2019), file:///C:/Users/Miranda/Downloads/General_Data_Protection_Regulation_shows_results__but_work_needs_to_continue.pdf Derek du Preez, The impact of GDPR – 160,000 breach notifications in Europe and €114m in fines, DIGINOMICA, https://diginomica.com/impact-gdpr-160000-breach-notifications-europe-and-eu114m-fines Ben Wolford, What are the GDPR consent requirements?, GDPR.EU (2021), https://gdpr.eu/gdpr-consent-requirements/ Robert B., GDPR v.
 PIPEDA, TERMSFEED (Jan.
 18, 2021), https://www.termsfeed.com/blog/gdpr-vs-pipeda/ Éloïse Gratton, Canada’s Consumer Privacy Protection Act: Impact for Businesses, RESPONSE MARKETING ASSOCIATION (Nov.
 20, 2020), https://responsema.org/privacy/canadas-consumer-privacy-protection-act-impact-for-businesses/